AdobeDocs/analytics-platform.en/help/integrations/llmo.md

 AI has become a primary discovery channel.
 LLM agent activity through tools like ChatGPT, Claude, Copilot, and Perplexity crawls and references brand content.

+>[!PREREQUISITES]
+>
-You must have an LLM Optimizer paid offering provisioned and connected to your Experience Platform configuration through the
+>You must have an LLM Optimizer paid offering provisioned and connected to your Experience Platform configuration through the managed connector.

 >[!IMPORTANT]
 >